Driverless AutoHaul train, Pilbara

 AutoHaul™ improves safety by reducing risk at level crossings and through its automated responses to speed restrictions and alarms.
 It also eliminates the need to transport drivers to and from trains mid-journey saving almost 1.5 million kilometres of road travel each year – a safety risk.
 And it delivers productivity and environmental benefits by using information about the train and rail network topography to calculate and deliver a safe, consistent driving strategy.

-Autonomous drills & charge trucks
+Autonomous drills and charge trucks

 Drones & remotely operated vehicles (ROVs)